Nahum: Works

 Nahum's writings could be taken as prophecy or as history.
 One account suggests that his writings are a prophecy written in about 615 BCE, just before the downfall of Assyria, while another account suggests that he wrote this passage as liturgy just after its downfall in 612 BCE.

-The book was introduced in Reformation theologian Calvin's Commentary as a complete and finished poem:
+The book was introduced in Reformation theologian John Calvin's Commentaries on Twelve Minor Prophets as a complete and finished poem:

 No one of the minor Prophets seems to equal the sublimity, the vehemence and the boldness of Nahum: besides, his Prophecy is a complete and finished poem; his exordium is magnificent, and indeed majestic; the preparation for the destruction of Nineveh, and the description of its ruin, and its greatness, are expressed in most vivid colors, and possess admirable perspicuity and fulness.